Blog

 The lure consists of two parts: an SMS message and a website to which the victim is sent.
 The SMS could be a standard SMS or, as we have observed recently, a Class 0 SMS which causes the phone to display an immediate pop-up over any app and the lock screen.
 If the victim dismisses this message, no trace is left on the phone.
 Class 0 SMS are normally used in emergency situations, but should not be confused with national mobile alert systems that function differently.

-Example of a Class 0 phishing SMS
+Figure 1: Example of a Class 0 phishing SMS.

 The Gateway